-AME OF FUNCTION TODAY'S DATE
+ME OF FUNCTION TODAY'S DATE

 AME OF ORGANIZATION

-CONTACT'S PHONE
+ONTACT'S NAME CONTACT'S PHONE

-DATE/TIME ITEMS WILL BE PICKED UP
+OCATION OF FUNCTION DATE/TIME ITEMS WILL BE PICKED UP

-please contact the Office of m the availability of requested items, Student Life at 351-2492, three days prior to your event.
+m the availability of requested items, Student Life at 351-2492, three days prior to your event.

-LEASE INDICATE QUANTITY NEEDED: Pizza Boats
+EASE INDICATE QUANTITY NEEDED:

-Chafers
+Pizza Boats Chafers

 Bowls (12 oz. foam) Small Coffee Maker

 6" Plates Coffee Urn for Coffee

 9" Plates Coffee Um for Hot Water

 Foam Cups Vases

 Napkins Votive Candle Holders

 Plastic Forks Ballot Box

 Plastic Spoons Table Skirts:

 Plastic Knives White

 erving Utensils (type and quantity) Green

 Green Parkland

 Food Handler Gloves White tabledoths:

 Coolers Round or Square (will fit round tables)

-Rectangle

-Punch Bowl and ladle
+Punch Bowl and ladle Rectangle

+28 - 80 - 8000 (CO) Green Tablecloths:

-Serving Platters Green Tablecloths:
+Serving Platters Po-to-do

 Baskets Rectangle

 Pitchers Balloons: (first 20 at no charge then 25 cents each)

 Serving Bowls Total quantity

 Cash Box weights? yes no quantity

 Sign Stand quantity per weight

-Popcom Machine weights must be returned
+Popcorn Machine weights must be returned

-NO LESS THAN 60% ATTENDANCE AND/OR PA By receiving this order, I understand and agree that the responsibility of our department, program, or unit REQUESTS ARE RESTRICTED TO "STUDENT-CENTERED" EVENTSDEFINED AS ARTICIPATION BY CURRENTLY ENROLLED PARKLAND COLLEGE STUDENTS.
-NOTICE picking up, cleaning (with the exception of the linens), and return of these items, is t, and not that of the Office of Student Life or Physical Plant.
-I further agree that all is of the date of the event, unless previous arrangement have been made.
+By receiving this order, I understand and agree that put the responsibility of our department, program, or unit NOTICE bicking up, cleaning (with the exception of the linens), and return of these items, is and not that of the Office of Student Life or Physical Plant.
+I further agree that all so the date of the event, unless previous arrangement have been made.

-ITEMS RECEIVED BY: ,

 PRINT NAME

-For office use only: MARCO PROFESSOR
+For office use only: NEW FILL NAV.

 Date: Order filled by: